heysep/sepehr.github.io/_posts/2015-10-27-mac-terminal-productivity.md

 ---
 layout: post
-title: Terminal Productivity Tips for (awesome) Developers
+title: Terminal Productivity Tips for Developers
 ---
-These are some settings, keyboard shortcuts, and configs for Terminal, Chrome and Mac aimed for novice developers for making you a more productive (read awesome) software engineer.
+These are some settings, keyboard shortcuts, and configs for Terminal, Chrome and Mac aimed for novice developers for making you a more productive software engineer.

 # Terminal (Mac)